vphantom/rarch/README.md

 });
 ```

-### pack[*n*].data() / commit.data()
+### pack[*n*].data(*callback*) / commit.data(*callback*)

-Each individual commit in a pack's history offers this method to compute the revision's original data.
-Therefore, unlike other properties which can be accessed directly like `timestamp`, the original data must be accessed through the `data()` method.
+##### Bluebird: pack[*n*].dataAsync() / commit.dataAsync()

+Unlike other properties of commits like `timestamp`, each individual commit in a pack's history is stored as a compact delta, and therefore must be reconstructed on demand.

 ## API: Trees

-A tree (named for its loose relationship with Git's internal concept) is simply an object with named properties leading to packs, as a convenient means to group packs together.
-Unlike Git's internal trees, however, this structure is flat (there cannot be a tree within a tree).
+A tree (named for its rough equivalence to Git's internal concept of that name) is simply an object with named properties leading to packs, as a convenient means to group packs together.
+The result is not unlike a filesystem, where all versions of files are kept, and with `tree.gzip()` one can essentially use this as a versioned JavaScript-native archiver.

-Adding and removing packs from a tree is done the usual object way:
+**LIMITATION:** This version of rarch cannot nest trees within trees: a member of a tree is necessarily a pack.
+Trees weren't named "groups" for future backwards-compatibility when nested trees eventually get implemented.

+Because trees are regular objects with a few special methods added, adding and removing packs from trees works as expected:

 ```js
 // Add new pack 'foo' held in variable fooPack